lycan-nt/lycan-nt/README.md

 ## Hi there I'm Felipe D. Santos!
 Web Developer, Programmer(NodeJS, Angular, Java).👋

 ##  💻 About me
-    I am dedicated and passionate about technology, always looking to learn and qualify to implement better solutions.
+    Dedicated and passionate about technology, always looking to learn and qualify to implement better solutions.
     With knowledge in Javascript (Node JS, Angular) and Java.
     Implementing both in the Back-end and in the Front-end of applications.
     Currently I am deepening in the Full Stack development to become a professional more and more qualified